awesometoast/askbot/README.md

-# Extremely simply text generation web UI
+# Extremely simple text generation web UI

 A python/flask UI for using OpenAI with basic training data.
 Made for experimentation purposes.
 Default dataset is the Wikipedia page for Homestar Runner.